 The technology is especially important as we move from driving autonomy Level 2 to Level 4, which entails redefining and retraining our driving habits.
 By warning drivers who are too distracted or fail to keep their eyes on the road, eye-tracking systems should be considered a must-have safety feature for any manufacturer with autonomous driving ambitions.

 Fortunately, automakers are the biggest cheerleaders for helping us reach a truly self-driving future.
 Many are already working with Smart Eye and others to introduce eye-tracking into new models.
-We recently added China’s Geely to the growing list of premium car brands ready to invest in eye-tracking aided autonomous driving systems.
-And we expect more exciting announcements in the not too distant future.
+Last year we added China’s Geely to the growing list of premium car brands ready to invest in eye-tracking aided autonomous driving systems.

 A safe self-driving transition